docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

         This extra step is required to avoid the `553 5.7.1 Sender address rejected: not owned by user` error (_the accounts used for submitting mail to Gmail are `admin.gmail@example.com` and `info.gmail@example.com`_)

 7. Send some test emails to these addresses and make other tests.
-Once everything is working well, stop the container with `ctrl+c` and start it again as a daemon: `docker-compose up -d`.
+Once everything is working well, stop the container with `ctrl+c` and start it again as a daemon: `docker compose up -d`.

 [docs-ports]: ../../config/security/understanding-the-ports.md
 [docs-environment]: ../../config/environment.md